-Now I have been a chronic overthinker for as long as I could remember and for so long I believed that these thoughts were my truths now.
-I believe that everybody is born with different brain chemistry and I would say that I was born with a naturally more blue disposition my brain just likes to lean more into the negative side of things the more pessimistic, the more realistic end and as a result, my thoughts were more negative and judgmental.
+Now I have been a chronic overthinker for as long as I can remember and for so long I believed that these thoughts were my truths.
+I believe that everybody is born with different brain chemistry and I would say that I was born with a naturally more blue disposition my brain just likes to lean more into the negative side of things the more pessimistic, the more realistic end, and as a result, my thoughts were more negative and judgmental.

 It really painted the way I looked at the world it shaped the way I react to things the way I look at situations and overall it was disintegrating the quality of my life and I didn't even realize it after reading this book.

 so this book has given me the tools to calm myself down when I am overthinking or if I'm in a fit of you know negative self-talk.

 So now moving on to of course 'a new earth' by Eckhart Tolle.
 I feel like your heart has to be in the right place for it to really hit.
 He particularly really dives deeper into the ego, now the ego is the voice that tells you that you are the accumulation of your successes.